0

 • What are your current thoughts about the situation?

-Example of Gibbs model of reflection of Feeling: I was content and thought we had divided the work up wisely before we got together and realised we still had a lot of work to do.
+Example of Gibbs Model of Reflection - Feeling: I was content and thought we had divided the work up wisely before we got together and realised we still had a lot of work to do.
 I became quite irritated when we realised we couldn't turn in the assignment as is.
 I needed more motivation to do the rewriting because I was confident it would be successful.
 It is because a few group members had to postpone their plans, I felt pretty guilty, which motivated me to work harder and finish the work earlier in the evening.
 I'm glad we chose the effort-related course of action in retrospect.

 3. Evaluation